 Why are OTI Bonds Needed?

 As with other surety bonds, the OTI bond is a protection measure.
-Specifically, the bond protects shippers and carriers partnering with OTIs in case OTIs do not adhere to regulations set by the FMC.
-It also protects against OTIs that operate dishonestly.
+Specifically, the bond protects shippers and carriers partnering with an OTI in case they do not adhere to regulations set by the FMC.
+It also protects against them against OTIs that operate dishonestly.
 An OTI with a license must maintain an OTI bond.
-If the OTI bond is cancelled for any reason, the license is revoked, as well.
+If the OTI bond is canceled for any reason, the license is revoked, as well.

 As a protection measure, bonds are useful not only to fulfill licensing requirements but to provide credibility to the OTI, as well.
 When partnering companies see that the OTI is fully bonded and licensed, there is a peace-of-mind associated with doing business with the OTI.
 This may be beneficial in providing the best opportunities for the OTI in achieving its goals.